eschulte/shit4climate/questions/fossil-fuel-donations.md

 tags: questions
 ---

-Does that impact your ability to address this issue?
+If so, does that impact your ability to bring our economy to zero carbon emissions?